L-F-Caballero/Active-particles/README.md

 # Active-particles
-Simulation of confinnate active particles on 2D, with or without interaction and possible adsorption borders.
+Simulation of confinnate active and brownian particles on 2D, with or without interaction and possible adsorption borders.